Home Safety For Tenants

 Why do I need an annual gas service and safety check?

-Every year in the UK about 50 people die from Carbon Monoxide poisoning due to faulty gas fires, central heating boilers, cookers and other gas appliances.
+Every year in the UK, about 50 people die from carbon monoxide poisoning due to faulty gas fires, central heating boilers, cookers and other gas appliances.
 As well as making your home safer, a check will make sure your appliances are working properly and efficiently.
-This will help save you money on fuel bills.
+This will help save money on fuel bills.

 What does the check involve?

 The safety check is free and takes about 40 minutes.
 Our contractor will check and service your boiler, gas pipes and flues (vents that take the fumes outside).
 They will also check the connection to your gas cooker, but not the cooker itself.
-It is your responsibility to make sure the cooker is safe, but our contractor will tell you if there is a problem.
+It’s your responsibility to make sure the cooker is safe, but our contractor will tell you if there’s a problem.

 How is my yearly check arranged?

-When your next gas safety check is due, our contractor will write offering you a date and time for their visit.
-It is really important that you keep this appointment.
+When your next gas safety check is due, our contractor will write, offering you a date and time for their visit.
+It is important that you keep this appointment.